alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 #### Frequency Analysis

-For frequency analysis, the resonators in the bank are tuned to natural frequencies based on human auditory perception and organized from lowest to highest frequency (Gradient Frequency bank).
+For frequency analysis, the resonators in the bank are tuned to natural frequencies in the human auditory perception range and organized from lowest to highest frequency (Gradient Frequency bank).

 <img src="assets/images/frequency-analysis.png" alt="Frequency analysis" width="300"/>